apache/spark/docs/sql-programming-guide.md

 {% highlight python %}
 # sqlCtx from the previous example is used in this example.

-peopleTable # The SchemaRDD from the previous example.
+schemaPeople # The SchemaRDD from the previous example.

 # SchemaRDDs can be saved as Parquet files, maintaining the schema information.
-peopleTable.saveAsParquetFile("people.parquet")
+schemaPeople.saveAsParquetFile("people.parquet")

 # Read in the Parquet file created above.
 Parquet files are self-describing so the schema is preserved.
 # The result of loading a parquet file is also a SchemaRDD.